Pulsating Purple in the Fall Meadow

 A pokeweed (Phytolacca americana) plant has grown to nearly twenty feet tall where it leans on an oak tree at the far side of the drainfield mound.
 A third of it has broken under its own weight where it was not leaning on the tree.
 The official descriptions of this plant peg the height as up to 10 feet.
 I guess they didn't consider our long growing season here in Florida or that it might lean on a tree for support.
 Even now in November, it continues to grow, bloom, and produce its dark purple berries.

 I've seen various species of birds eating the berries, and purple deposits polka dot the cement driveway under trees where those birds perch near this plant.
 It's a desirable weed for your wildlife garden.

-The top of the plant will die back after the first frost, but the root survives and sends up new shoots in the spring.
+The top of the plant will die back after the first frost, but the root, which looks like a big sweet potato, survives and sends up new shoots in the spring.
 Each year the plant gets larger.
 Native Americans took full advantage of pokeweed, using the plant medicinally and employing the berries and stems for dye and for painting their horses.
 Supporters for James Polk, our eleventh president, reportedly wore pokeweed leaves around their necks.
 The common name is sometimes spelled, "Polk."